 There is a lot of mindset work when it comes to pricing.
 Ultimately it’s about what’s right for your audience.

 Are the new bloggers looking for a course to help them set up landing pages?
 Then you need to offer a price in the lower range.
 Or do you have big business customers looking for a course to help their employees learn Quickbooks?
 Then you most likely can go for a high range price.

 What’s best for your audience will ultimately be best for you.
-If you’re customers are happy and purchasing, you’ll know you’re doing your job of creating valuable content for them.
+If your customers are happy and purchasing, you’ll know you’re doing your job of creating valuable content for them.

 So for now, just let go of the stress surrounding pricing.
 Take a deep breath and use your brain.
 Trust your instincts and pay attention to the advice that makes sense for you and your business.

 Have you ever felt stumped by pricing?
 Let’s talk about it on Twitter.
 I’d love to hear how you overcame it and how you price your products now.